IWD 2021: This Year, Women Unleashed Their Superpowers

 Efficiency.
 Sisterhood.
 Determination.
 Introversion.
 Stillness.
 These things are essential, and hearing about my colleagues’ superpowers fuels my strength and fortifies my optimism.
 But I also know listening is not enough.
 Now it’s time for me, and all women in positions of power, to act.

-This year, the theme of International Woman’s Day is “Choose to Challenge.
-M#ChooseToChallenge pledge is to listen, learn, and do all I can to build not only the new normal, but the new new for the post-COVID-19 world because the old normal just isn’t working.
+This year, the theme of International Woman’s Day is “Choose to Challenge.”
+My #ChooseToChallenge pledge is to listen, learn, and do all I can to build not only the “new normal,” but the “new new” for the post-COVID-19 world — because the old normal just isn’t working.
 Listening without action has no teeth.
-Sowe need to get to work.
+So, we need to get to work.
 When I check in and ask my colleagues how they’re doing, I have to push even harder to truly invest the time to connect about how they are really doing, and model my own vulnerability, to make it abundantly clear it’s OK to not be OK.
 I’m driving our commitment to diversity, equity and inclusion through our agency hiring practices, setting a mandate to elevate a diverse set of voices into leadership positions.
 Since child care and family care isn’t just an issue for women, we offer parental leave for all genders, and caregiver leave to encourage balance in responsibilities at home.